 The programmable DNA-binding specificity of the TALE repeat region has been used to create designer restriction enzymes that cleave double-stranded DNA at any desired position [Christian et al. 2010; Li et al. 2011; Mahfouz et al. 2011; Miller et al. 2011].
 Relying on the cell’s DNA repair machinery, these enzymes allow to introduce small deletions in the genome of virtually all eukaryotic organisms.
 One of the first applications was the use of TALENs to edit the EBEs of S genes, thus disarming xanthomonads that rely on the activity of the corresponding TALEs [Li et al. 2012].
 On the other hand, it is also possible to place the promoter sequences of the induced plant S genes in front of certain resistance genes, called executor genes, and in this way to prevent the propagation of xanthomonads [Römer et al. 2009].
 Both aspects open up new perspectives for engineering disease-resistant plants.
 In addition to the FokI DNA cleavage domain, as used in most TALENs, it is possible to direct other protein domains by fusion to customized DNA-binding modules at any desired location of a DNA molecule - an aspect that has opened up a wide range of biotechnological and medical applications [Becker and Boch 2021].

+Without doubt the most spectacular application was the first medicinal use of TALENs in a last-ditch attempt to cure a child with otherwise untreatable leukemia [Begley, 2015].
+Scientists at the Ormond Street Hospital in London, UK, edited genes in immune cells to make them hunt down and destroy the malignant blood cells that threatened the year-old girl’s life [Qasim et al. 2017].
+Since then, CRISPR-Cas technology has superseded the early success of TALENs in gene therapy but also in agricultural and veterinary applications [Dhakate et al. 2022; Negi et al. 2022; Khlidj 2023; Sahu ey al. 2023].
+However, TALE technologies have once again come into play as a tool for epigenomic reprogramming, but are again in competition with CRISPR-Cas technology [Nomura et al. 2018; Qi et al. 2023].

+Perhaps the most interesting area for TALE technologies lies in the modification of organelle genomes.
+Here, base editing within organelle DNA using CRISPR-Cas technology has thus far been hindered by challenges associated with the delivery of guide RNA into the mitochondria [Mok et al. 2020].
+By fusing a bacterial cytidine deaminase, derived from a T6SS effector toxin, to a programmable TALE repeat arrays and a uracil glycosylase inhibitor site-specific base conversions were achieved in human mitochondrial DNA with high target specificity [Mok et al. 2020].
+Mitochondrial diseases, which affect an estimated 1 in 5,000 people, can cause a vast array of health concerns, including fatigue, weakness, strokes, seizures, cardiomyopathy, developmental or cognitive disabilities, diabetes mellitus, impairment of hearing, vision, growth, liver, gastrointestinal, or kidney function [Cohen 2019].
+Therefore, mitochondrial genome engineering holds great promise [Barrera-Paez and Moraes 2022].

+Much progress has also been made in using TALE-based tools for site-specific engineering of plastid and mitochondrial genomes in flowering plants [Maliga 2022].
+The successful knockout of a conserved plant mitochondrial gene paved the way to systematic reverse genetic studies in plant mitochondrial genomes and also suggests a new strategy for building synthetic cytoplasmic male sterility (CMS) systems in crops [Forner et al. 2023].
+CMS systems represent a valuable tool in the production of hybrid seed in self-pollinating crop species, including maize, rice, cotton, and a number of vegetable crops, and improving hybrid technology can contribute both to supplying the world's growing population with food and to conserving land [Eckardt 2006].